Inside: 12 common mixed curly hair mistakes you’re probably making and how to fix them.

 7. Using too many hair products

 On the opposite end of the spectrum, you don’t want to go overboard and put every single product in your child’s hair!
-If you overload their hair, it’s going to cause buildup on their scalp, (hello dandruff and stunted hair growth!) and their hair may look greasy, limp, or stiff.
+If you overload their hair, it’s going to cause buildup on their scalp, (hello dandruff and stunted hair growth!) and their hair may look greasy, limp, or stiff, (this is a common problem for those with fine textured curly mixed hair).

 Instead start with one or two, and gauge how the hair is handling it.
 If it seems like it needs more, then add one more product, and reassess after a few days.